edgedb/edgedb/docs/guides/migrations/guide.rst

     ...and so on...
     Project initialized.

-To squash your migrations, just add ``--squash`` after ``edgedb migration create``.
+To squash your migrations, just run ``edgedb migration create`` with the ``--squash`` option.
 Running this command will first display some helpful info to keep in mind before committing to the operation:

 .. code-block::